 Liquid Starch Slime

 The really great thing about slime is that you can make it any color you want.
 For this Incredibles Slime I used four different colors: black, red, orange, and yellow.
 I colored the glue with acrylic paint instead of food coloring like I normally use.
 This was my first time using paint and I love the way the colors turned out.
+So bold and bright.